RubixML/ML/docs/index.md

 - [Igbinary extension](https://github.com/igbinary/igbinary) for fast binary serialization of persistables

 ## Getting Started
-If you are new to machine learning, we recommend the [basic introduction](basic-introduction.md) to get started.
-From there, you can browse the [example projects](https://github.com/RubixML) and tutorials listed below which range from beginner to advanced skill level.
+If you are new to machine learning, we recommend the [basic introduction](https://docs.rubixml.com/en/latest/basic-introduction.html) to get started.
+From there, you can browse the example projects and tutorials below which range from beginner to advanced skill level.

-### Example Projects
+### Tutorials & Example Projects
 Check out these example projects using the Rubix ML library.
-Most come with a tutorial and a pre-cleaned dataset.
+Most come with instructions and a pre-cleaned dataset.

 - [CIFAR-10 Image Recognizer](https://github.com/RubixML/CIFAR-10)
 - [Color Clusterer](https://github.com/RubixML/Colors)